talhanaseers/EECS447/Project_Part5/Documentation/setup_guide.md

 After completing these steps, the Library Management System database should be fully set up and ready to use.
 If you encounter any issues, refer to the `testing_report.md` for troubleshooting, or consult the `final_report.md` for more detailed project information.
 ```

-This layout uses proper Markdown syntax for better readability and formatting on GitHub.
-Simply copy and paste this into your repository's README.md or any other Markdown file.
+This updated guide uses the correct paths based on your folder structure and will help users set up the database properly from your project’s directories.